9 Lesser Known Places Of Worship In Delhi We're Sure You Haven’t Been To Before!

 How well do you know your city?
 We're sure you're raising your imaginary collar and proudly thinking - Dilli ke toh koone koone ko jaante hai!
-But let us burst this bubble and introduce you to these 9 serene and peaceful worshipping places in Delhi that have been hidden from the eyes of the millions in this city, check it out.
+But let us burst this bubble and introduce you to these 9 serene and peaceful worshipping places in Delhi that have been hidden from the eyes of the millions in this city, check them out.

-Location | The Sunehri Masjid - Nishad Raj Marg, Lal Qila, Old Delhi
+Where | The Sunehri Masjid - Nishad Raj Marg, Lal Qila, Old Delhi

 Named after the daughter of the famous Mughal Emperor Aurangzeb, Zinat-ul Masjid is another not-so-popular worship place in old Delhi that reflects the beautiful Mughal architecture in all its glory!
 You'd definitely be left awestruck by this picturesque red stone masjid that looks stunning against the blue sky.
 If you haven't been here already then we'd say catch the next metro and head straight to this place, it's breathtaking!

 4. Free Church

 We all need some time of calmness in our life to overcome the usual chaos and the Free Church on Sansad Marg is just where you need to be for that!
 Fine design, beautiful gardens and bright colours all around, this church has it all.
 Built in 1927, this church has a spacious seating arrangement and an open worship area in front of it.